techiediaries/techiediaries/_posts/2019/JS/2019-06-11-javascript-dots-syntax-spread-vs-rest-operators.md

 tags : [ javascript , nodejs ]
 ---

-ES6 has introduced the three dots (`...`) syntax in JavaScript and Node which can be used, depending on the context, as a Spread oprator or a Rest operator.
+ES6 has introduced the three dots (`...`) syntax in [JavaScript](https://www.techiediaries.com/javascript/) and Node which can be used, depending on the context, as a Spread operator or a Rest operator.
 Let's see the difference between these two operators in more details.

-In a previous [post](https://www.techiediaries.com/javascript-node-es6-spread-operator-syntax), we've seen what's the Spread operator and that we can use it to expand or unpack the elements of a JavaScript iterable in an appropriate place like inside another array or object literal.
+In a previous post, we've seen what's the [Spread operator in JavaScript](https://www.techiediaries.com/javascript-node-es6-spread-operator-syntax/) and that we can use it to expand or unpack the elements of a JavaScript iterable in an appropriate place like inside another array or object literal.

 The Rest operator uses the same syntax but does the opposite of the Spread operator.
 It reduces or collects values into an array.